History of the Royal Navy (after 1707): Technology

-Palmerston Forts, 1860-1869
+Palmerston Forts, 1860–1869

 During the 1860s, fear of a French invasion of Britain prompted a major programme of coastal fortifications.
 Over 70 forts were constructed by the end of the decade, many of which were in the vicinity of the naval base in Portsmouth and the surrounding waters.
 The mid 19th century saw such rapid technological development that some, such as Fort Brockhurst, were obsolete before construction had even finished.
 France was crippled by defeat in the 1870 Franco-Prussian war and Britain would not face a serious military threat until the World Wars, by which point they were long out of date.
 They received much ridicule in later years, and are sometimes referred to as "Palmerston's Follies".

 Two-power standard

-The age of naval dominance at low cost was ended by increased naval competition from old rivals, such as France, and new ones such as Imperial Germany and Japan.
-These challenges were reflected by the Naval Defence Act 1889, which received the Royal Assent on 31 May 1889, to increase the United Kingdom's naval strength and formally adopt the country's "two-power standard".
+The age of naval dominance at low cost was ended by increased naval competition from old rivals, such as France and Russia.
+These challenges were reflected by the Naval Defence Act 1889, which received royal assent on 31 May 1889, to increase British naval strength and formally adopt the country's "two-power standard".
 The standard called for the Royal Navy to be as strong as the world's next two largest navies combined (at that point, France and Russia) by maintaining a number of battleships at least equal to their combined strength.

 That led to a new ship building programme, which authorised ten new battleships, 38 cruisers, and additional vessels.
-Alfred Thayer Mahan's books and his visit to Europe in the 1890s heightened interest even more.
+The books by American Alfred Thayer Mahan and his visit to Europe in the 1890s heightened interest even more.
 When Prime Minister William Ewart Gladstone held out against another large programme of naval construction in 1894, he found himself alone, and so resigned.

 At this time, 80% of merchant steamships were built in British shipyards.
 The rate of French construction was low, and construction times were stretched out.
 For instance, the last of the three French 1872-programme battleships was not completed until October 1886.
 Many of these long-delayed ships were completed in the second half of the 1880s, and this was misrepresented as the French having more new battleships than the Royal Navy in various publications including the famous 1884 articles in the Liberal magazine Pall Mall Gazette, which alarmed the public just before the General Election, and helped create an increased market for books on naval matters such as the Naval Annual, which was first published in 1887.
 Reforms were also gradually introduced in the conditions for enlisted men with the abolition of military flogging in 1879, amongst others.

-The two-power standard would remain policy until the 1920s, after which it was replaced by a "one-power standard", with the Navy kept equal in size to the United States navy.
+The two-power standard was abandoned before the First World War, and after the war it was replaced by a "one-power standard", with the navy kept equal in size to the United States Navy.